gbuktenica/Update-Progress/README.md

     This function is useful for linear scripts that are frequently updated.
 After each section of code simply call the function again to move the progress bar along.

 .PARAMETER FirstRun
-    When switch present sents up the Write-Progress for first use.
+    When switch present sets up the Write-Progress for first use.

 .PARAMETER LastRun
-    When switchd present sents the Write-Progress to complete.
+    When switch present sets the Write-Progress to complete.

 .PARAMETER Activity
     String provides the text in the Write-Progress bar.